Joint CFO-Channel Estimation under Strong Inter-Cell Interference for Low-Altitude Radio Mapping: Performance Analysis

+\end{theorem} \begin{IEEEproof} The aggregated becomes \ac{sinr} $\Gamma_{i}=P\rho_{i}$, then substituting it into (\ref{eq:crlb_c}) gives the result. \end{IEEEproof} Hence, the minimum achievable variance decreases proportionally to $1/P$ as the number of synchronization blocks $P$ increases.
+This result highlights the key advantage of multi-block processing: coherent aggregation across synchronization blocks effectively increases the observation length and improves \ac{cfo} estimation accuracy.
+As more spatial beams are probed within each synchronization frame, the proposed estimator can exploit a larger effective $P$ and achieve proportionally lower estimation variance.

-Taking the motion model in Fig.~\ref{fig:motion_model}, the effective number of \acpl{ssb} and the corresponding drift-limited \ac{crlb} are given in the following theorem. \begin{thm} Denote $\delta_{\max}$ as the coherence limit on the \ac{cfo} drift, the effective number of \acpl{ssb} that can be coherently exploited is
+Multiple synchronization frames can also be jointly processed when they fall within the same \ac{cfo}-coherent interval, further increasing the number of coherent blocks.
+The next result relates the effective block count to the platform kinematics. \begin{theorem}[Kinematic scaling law] Denote $\bar{\delta}_{\text{f}}$ as the allowable \ac{cfo} coherence limit, the effective number of synchronization blocks can be coherently exploited is